If this is dinner, I can’t wait for dessert.

 Eden and David extol the virtues of a wondrous group called “The Invitation,” that expelled their grief (where, Eden says, she purged the pain of her son’s death).
 They wanted to “invite” their friends to look into the group.
 No, sincerely.
 And, No, it’s not a cult.
 And the uncomfortable level rises at least two notches into Amway.

-Mike Doyle and Jordi Vilasuso subtly portray a gay couple; an excellent representation where neither man lisps or waves his hands outrageously, yet conveys an intimacy toward the other in mature interaction.
+Mike Doyle and Jordi Vilasuso subtly portray a gay couple; an excellent representation where neither man lisps or waves his hands outrageously, yet convey an intimacy toward the other in mature interaction.
 Director Karyn Kusama (GIRLFIGHT, 2000) should be commended for this point alone, a welcome departure from the usual fruity fare that lesser movies use as shorthand.

 John Carroll Lynch as Pruitt once again proves there are No Small Roles, as a fanatic supporter of the pain relief camp; not one of the old gang, but someone brought into the fold recently by Eden and David.
 Pruitt is key in one of those scenes that should mean nothing – moving his car from behind one of the gang’s parked cars (Marieh Delfino), who leaves early because she is freaked out by the sexual turns a game of truth or dare is taking – yet as Will watches the car-moving from a window, something not quite right is happening in the driveway, obscured by hedges—Will’s reflection on events is cut short by David’s actual reflection behind him, startling him, “Can I talk to you?”
 Movie making at its finest.